Find out how total lightning data can benefit your organization

 In-cloud lightning flashes account for the majority of lightning activity and usually serve as an early indicator of extreme weather – from heavy rain and hail to dangerous cloud-to-ground lightning strikes and tornadoes.

 Our high detection efficiency of in-cloud lightning combined with advanced analytics and visualization capabilities improve lead times for identification of storm cell growth and development.
+Our lightning detectors can do a lot for your organization.

 - Provide clear and accurate warnings when dangerous lightning occurs